Dr Seynabou Sougoufara

-“Malaria transmission has declined considerably in the world and in sub-Saharan Africa, where 90% of deaths from malaria occurred,” says Dr Sougoufara.
+“Malaria transmission has declined considerably in the world and in Africa, where 90% of deaths from malaria occurred,” says Dr Sougoufara.
 “This reduction is due to several control strategies, particularly programmes that use mainly insecticide-treated bed nets and indoor residual spraying.”

 Mosquitoes that become resistant to the insecticides pose a huge threat to malaria elimination.
 They can become resistant in several ways, including target site insensitivity and/or metabolic detoxification of insecticides.
 However, these mechanisms can exact a cost on the mosquito, such that resistant mosquitoes may be disadvantaged when compared to their insecticide-sensitive counterparts.